Love at First Goat

 Learning to Ask for Help

-Lee recalls the day they borrowed a truck to travel hours from home to pick up some equipment for their new farm.
-Lee hadn’t told anyone about the trip – they were totally on their own.
+Lee recalls the day he borrowed a truck to travel hours from home to pick up some equipment for their new farm.
+Lee hadn’t told anyone about the trip – he was totally on his own.
 On the way back, Lee drove beneath a bridge that proved too short for the load, damaging the truck and some of the new equipment.

-Sensing the urgency of the situation, the officer drove Lee back to the farm where they sprinted to the barn to find the doe with a brand new healthy baby.
+Sensing the urgency of the situation, the officer drove Lee back to the farm where he sprinted to the barn to find the doe with a brand new healthy baby.

-Lee summoned the courage to tell their dad about the accident, and the big trip they had taken on their own.
+Lee summoned the courage to tell his dad about the accident, and the big trip he had taken on his own.

 But his reply wasn’t what Lee expected.
 “Why didn’t you ask me for help?” he asked.
 “You can always call me.”